sheikb08/WeatherAPI/readme.md

 ## Tech/API's/Format Used :

 ### [Open Weather API](https://openweathermap.org/api):
+* OpenWeatherMap is one of the leading digital weather information providers.
+They are a small IT company, established in 2014 by a group of engineers and experts in Big Data, data processing, and satellite imagery processing.
+Our headquarters is in the UK, we have an office in the USA, and the development team in Latvia (EU).

 ### [BootStrap](https://getbootstrap.com/)
 * Bootstrap allowed me to quickly design and customize responsive mobile-first sites, the world’s most popular front-end open source toolkit, featuring Sass variables and mixins, responsive grid system, extensive prebuilt components, and powerful JavaScript plugins.